ISOLDESolenoidalSpectrometer/ISSSort/README.md

 ## Execute

 ```
-midas2root
+iss_sort
 ```
-if you add the ISSSort/bin to your path.
+if you add the ISSSort/bin to your PATH variable.
 You can also add ISSSort/lib to your (DY)LD_LIBRARY_PATH too.

 or
 ```
-./bin/midas2root
+./bin/iss_sort
 ```

 The input options are described below

 ```
-use midas2root with following flags:
+use iss_sort with following flags:
         [-i <vector<string>>: List of input files]
         [-o <string        >: Output file for events tree]
         [-f                 : Flag to force new ROOT conversion]